JMChen121/Demo2Test/README.md

 ![图片](images/UF_samples.png)
 First, we cluster all failure scenarios found by baselines and Demo2Test, and each cluster represents a unique failure scenario.
 Across all tasks, Demo2Test can encompass all the unique failure scenarios discovered by the baselines.
-After that, we manually analyze the videos of unique failure scenes found only by Demo2Test.
+After that, we manually analyze the videos of failure scenarios found only by Demo2Test.

 **T1-1**: The testing agent attacks the leg of target agent, causing failure.
 This stems from knowledge learned from demonstrations.